 As mentioned above, a portion of the Santee Coastal Reserve was once known as Eldorado Plantation.
 Eldorado was the home of Thomas Pinckney.
 Pinckney’s mother was the revered Eliza Lucas Pinckney, who introduced indigo to the colonies.
 His cousin was Charles Pinckney, a signer of the United States Constitution, a United States Senator, a United States representative, and, the Governor of South Carolina, of Snee Farm Plantation in Mount Pleasant.
 Thomas Pinckney married two of Rebecca Brewton Motte’s daughters: Elizabeth Motte in 1779 and, after her death, her younger sister, Frances, in 1797.

-Before acquiring Eldorado, Pinckney lived at neighboring Fairfield Plantation with his mother-in-law, Rebecca Brewton Motte and family.
-Fairfield was inherited by Thomas Pinckney and Elizabeth Motte after her father, and, owner of Fairfield Plantation, Jacob Motte, died without leaving a will.
-When Eldorado was inherited, Thomas Pinckney, Elizabeth Motte Pinckney and, Rebecca Brewton Motte relocated there in 1797.
-Under the collaboration of Rebecca Brewton Motte and Thomas Pinckney, the brick house was designed and built here.
+Before acquiring Eldorado, Pinckney lived at neighboring Fairfield Plantation with his mother-in-law, Rebecca Brewton Motte, and family.
+Fairfield was acquired by Thomas Pinckney and Elizabeth Motte after her father, Jacob Motte, died without leaving a will.
+Thomas Pinckney, Frances Pinckney, and Rebecca Brewton Motte relocated to Eldorado in 1797.
+Under a collaboration between Rebecca Brewton Motte and Thomas Pinckney, the brick house was designed and built here.

-In the book Historic Houses of South Carolina by Hariette Kershaw Leiding she goes to say about the house at Eldorado:
+In the book Historic Houses of South Carolina by Hariette Kershaw Leiding she says this about the house at Eldorado:

-The house sat in a position to where it overlooked the various ditches and embankments out onto the Santee Delta.
-The house was shelled by gunboats from the Union fleet in 1863.
-The mills of the plantation were torched and the house was saved when a Confederate Calvary arrived under the command of a grandson of a former owner.
-The house burned May 10, 1897 and was still in the hands of descendants of Thomas Pinckney.
+The house overlooked the Santee Delta.
+It was shelled by gunboats from the Union fleet in 1863.
+The mills of the plantation were torched, but the home itself was saved when a Confederate calvary unit arrived under the command of a grandson of a former owner.
+When the house burned on May 10, 1897, it was still owned by descendants of Thomas Pinckney.